Catholic Boy

 Catholic Boy (1980) is the debut album by The Jim Carroll Band, led by Jim Carroll, who is notable for publishing the 1978 memoir The Basketball Diaries, and poetry collections including Living at the Movies.
-They were able to secure a recording contract with Atlantic Records with the support of the Rolling Stones’ Keith Richards.
+They were able to secure a recording contract with Atlantic Records with the support of the Rolling Stones' Keith Richards.
 The album included arguably the group's most famous song, "People Who Died", which is a catalogue of young people Carroll knew growing up who met tragic ends.
 The album cover shows Carroll standing with his parents, photographed by Annie Leibovitz, outside their apartment block on the corner of Cumming Street and Seaman Avenue in Manhattan, New York City.

 Origin

 In 1978, already-lauded poet Jim Carroll was traveling with his friend and fellow poet Patti Smith and her rock band, the Patti Smith Group as they toured.
-One night in San Diego he was enjoined by Smith to perform his poetry in front of her band as they played because the opening band was a no-show.
-Smitten by the experience, he immediately formed his own band, consisting of the act Amsterdam from San Francisco, soon to be re-christened The Jim Carroll Band.
+One night in San Diego he was encouraged by Smith to perform his poetry in front of her band as they played because the opening band was a no-show.
+Inspired by the experience, he immediately formed his own band, consisting of the act Amsterdam from San Francisco, soon to be re-christened The Jim Carroll Band.
 Keith Richards, guitarist for the Rolling Stones, was impressed by their music and helped them land a recording contract with Atlantic Records.